Man who raped 13-year-old girl 20 years ago sentenced to 1 year in prison

 "That should not matter," she wrote.
 "What matters is he violated me when I was a child and he was an adult."

-The standard sentencing range for Johnson was 6 to 12 months in prison.
+The standard sentencing range for Johnson was six to 12 months in prison.
 Johnson's attorney, Jeff Leslie, and Spokane County deputy prosecutor Whitney Hall asked for the low end of the range.

 Spokane County Superior Court Judge Michelle Szambelan credited Johnson for staying out of trouble and that she was mostly bound by the sentencing range.